lngng/moDSTogether/README.md

 **Q: Do I have to use the template (or anything else)?**

-If you decide you'd like to include this document, please include it in it's entirety, with any name and in any location within the repository.
+No, but If you decide you'd like to include this document, please include it in it's entirety, with any name and in any location within the repository.
+The rest of the files can be used as is, or not at all.

-The specific tools, advice, and listings are free to use on GitHub, but only for non commercial projects.
-Just don't claim ownership of anything in the original, and you're okay.

 **Q: Sometimes I start a git tutorial, and everything is great.
 But then I think about making a mistake, or a commitment I might regret, or added stress.
 This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
 Do you feel me?**